juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Give a devastating zero-star feedback to the store

-                         Place an order that makes you rich

-1. Visit the _Contact Us_ form and put in a _Comment_ text.
+Place an order that makes you rich.
+Visit the _Contact Us_ form and put in a _Comment_ text.
 Also solve the CAPTCHA at the bottom of the form.
 2. The _Submit_ button is still **disabled** because you did not select a _Rating_ yet.